icyphy/ptII/org/hlacerti/newModels1516e/SpaceFOM/readme.txt

 FIXME: check why the original FOM SISO_SpaceFOM_entity.xml.orig. raises an exception.

-As for the moment (current commit, after commit b3830017b) the objectClass name must be HLAobjectRoot instead of HLAobjectRoot in SISO_SpaceFOM_entity.xml.
+As for the moment (current commit, after commit b3830017b) the objectClass name must be ObjectRoot instead of HLAobjectRoot in SISO_SpaceFOM_entity.xml.
 The original SISO FDD file is SISO_SpaceFOM_entity.xml.orig.
+However, HLAobjectRoot is used in sdse_hla1516mod.xml, and it works well in the model SDSEfom.xml.

 See:
 https://www.sisostds.org/stdsdev/tracking_final/ViewCommentInfo.cfm?Doc_ID=105&Comment_ID=5